School of Cultures, Languages and Area Studies

 Biography

-Prior to joining the University's Department of Cultural, Media, and Visual Studies as an Assistant Professor in 2018, I held roles as Lecturer in Modern and Contemporary Visual Culture and Associate Research Fellow at Birkbeck College, University of London, and Teaching Fellow in Art History and Theory at the Slade School of Fine Art, UCL.
-In addition to my academic appointments, I have worked with commercial galleries in London and directed contemporary art engagement events in the UK.
+Prior to joining the University's Department of Cultural, Media, and Visual Studies as an Assistant Professor in 2018, I held roles as Lecturer in Modern and Contemporary Visual Culture and Associate Research Fellow at Birkbeck, University of London, and Teaching Fellow in Art History and Theory at the Slade School of Fine Art, UCL.
+In addition to my academic appointments, I have worked with commercial galleries in London, directed contemporary art engagement events and curated public-facing exhibitions.

 Expertise Summary